Sushmitagupta1/Shagun-Catering-Website-/README.md

-# Shagun Catering — Serving Joy Since 1989
+# Shagun Catering — website

 Ahmedabad's premier catering service, a division of **Upper Crust**.
 Specializing in weddings, corporate events, sangeet, and intimate gatherings — from 500 to 5,000+ guests.